Decomposition of convex high dimensional aggregative stochasticcontrol problems: Stochastic Uzawa and Sampled Stochastic Uzawa algorithms

 We introduce the function $f\,:\,\mathbb{U}\to \mathbb{U}$ defined by:

-Since $F_0$ has at least quadratic growth, one deduces that $F_0^\ast$ has at most quadratic growth.
-Using the boundedness of $\mathcal{U}$ and Lemma \ref{quad_growth_lemma} in Appendix \ref{append}, there exist $M_1,M_2>0$ such that for any $\lambda\in \mathbb{U}$ one has:
+By Assumption \ref{assumption_conv_algo}.\ref{quad_growth}, $F_0$ has at least quadratic growth, whence $F_0^\ast$ has at most quadratic growth.
+Indeed, using the definition of the Fenchel's conjugate, the fact that $F_0$ has at least quadratic growth, and the Cauchy-Schwarz inequality, there exist $\bar{C}_1,\bar{C}_2>0$ such that for any $\lambda\in \mathbb{U}$: